marekolsak/gpu-ratemeter/README.md

 Time T can be calculated from pixel throughput and SIMD occupancy, and pixel throughput can be calculated from pipeline states.
-(In fact, the pixel throughput equation of a specific GPU or GPU architecture can be inferred from all other `pix` subtests.)
-Once T is known for a specific fragment shader, we only need to gather the average execution time of all fragment shaders we have to make the judgement call as to which fragment shaders are worth optimizing.
+(In fact, the pixel throughput equation of a specific GPU or GPU architecture can be inferred from `pix` results.)
+Once T is known for a specific fragment shader, we only need to gather the average execution time of our fragment shaders to make the judgement call as to which fragment shaders are worth optimizing.

 #### Rasterizer Efficiency Subtests